JohanVer/Precise-Time-Millis/Readme.txt

 It Adds a free to choose Interrupt to Update Seconds from GPS-PPS or DS3231 1Hz Squarewave.

+The Theory 1, GPS Based PPS Signal accuracy long time compensated 30ns Drift The Theory 2, DS3231 TCXO, Temperature compensated Crystal 1-3ppm Longtime Drift.
+The Theory 3, Millis aligned between two PPS Signals and synchronized with 32768hz/internal Clock for same Accuracy from Theory1/2.

-3 Chooseable Timers to Count Millis synced to SecondImpulse.
+3 Chooseable Timers to Count Millis synced to PPS(PulsPerSecond).
 3 Chooseable Inputs to Count Timers, T0,T1, InternalClock (Arduino Reserved T0,choose with my T2 Millis Arduino Variant to switch Timer0 and Timer2 in Core) 3 Chooseable Interrupts, ICP1,INT0,INT1, or own Event with ResetTimer() Function for PPS